Monastery of Jesus of Setúbal: Interior

 The church is rather narrow and consists of a nave and two side aisles of the same height, unifying inner space as in a hall church, a characteristic that would be found in later Manueline spaces like the nave of the Jerónimos Monastery of Lisbon.
 Each pillar of the nave, supporting a pointed arch, is composed of three intertwined subcolumns in rough granite.
-These spiralling columns would also be a typical theme in later Manueline buildings, like the Guarda Cathedral.
+These spiralling columns, made from Breccia from the Serra da Arrábida) would also be a typical theme in later Manueline buildings, like the Guarda Cathedral.
 The side aisles are supported by semi-barrel vaults.

 The main chapel of the church has a square shape.
 It is covered by an exuberant late Gothic star-ribbed vaulting with decorative bosses.
 Some of the ribs of the vault have the shape of a twisted rope, again anticipating a common theme in Manueline vaultings throughout the country.
 The main altar and the pulpit date from the 18th century.

 The inner walls of the apse are decorated with 17th-century blue-and-white tiles (azulejos) with geometric patterns, while the azulejos on the side walls of the church depict scenes from the life of Maria, bordered by colourful frames.